collective/collective.blog.view/README.txt

 any per-folder settings, as that would require extending the schema for folders or have a dedicated blog type, both which will defeat the main goal of this product: simplicity and flexibility.

+A Plone Control Panel may make sense, but will in that case end up in a separate product, and installed separately.

 This product will never use doctests to test anything besides documentation.